nnathanwong/PhantomOfVisteria/README.md

 ## Setting Up

-Team members must familiarize themselves with GScript 4.0.
+Team members must familiarize themselves with GDScript 4.0.

 Download and install Godot 4.0 (this game runs using Godot 4.0 and GDScript 4.0) using these links: